-My research interests include: medieval forms of spatial representation, with particular reference to travel writing and cartography; contacts between the Latin West and non-Christian cultures in the late Middle Ages; medieval European literary and imaginative engagements with the wider world, and the Indian Ocean world in particular; reception studies; medieval books, readers, and reading.
+My research interests include: medieval forms of spatial representation, with particular reference to travel writing and cartography and a side-interest in digital methodologies; contacts between the Latin West and non-Christian cultures in the late Middle Ages; medieval pilgrimage and pilgrimage accounts; medieval European literary and imaginative engagements with the wider world, in particular the Indies; reception studies; medieval books, readers, and reading.
+You can hear me talking about India’s most Famous mythological emperor, Prester John, on In Our Time (4 June 2015).

 As well as teaching and researching in English, I am an active member of the Centre for Medieval and Renaissance Culture here at Southampton.
-I would be pleased to discuss potential research topics with prospective MRes and PhD students wishing to work on texts and topics in any of the above areas.
+I would be pleased to discuss potential research topics with prospective PhD students wishing to work on topics that touch on any of my research interests.

-I am currently researching the manuscript and early printing history of the so-called Vulgate Latin version of The Book of Sir John Mandeville - the version edited by Richard Hakluyt in his Principall Navigations of 1589.
+Currently researching the text, manuscript and early printing history of the so-called Vulgate Latin version of The Book of Sir John Mandeville - the version edited by Richard Hakluyt in his Principall Navigations of 1589.

 Dr Marianne O'Doherty